 I suggest that you read below summaries or articles and dig deeper:

-This summary would teach you about the importance of process.
+This summary will teach you about the importance of the process.

 This summary would help you find your reason for being with a proper framework.